 Each piece of microlearning in a curriculum helps you create a learning ecosystem—targeted instruction and reinforcement for the most challenging steps of a behavior and a web of information that supports the behaviors needed for achieving performance results.
 With short, engaging, memorable, accessible training that gives learners the power to prioritize the information they need, you make learners more confident and more effective.

-Still not sure how it all works?
+Still not sure how to Improve Performance?

 Check out the graphic below to see how each microlearning piece feeds into a larger part of your curriculum to change behaviors and improve performance.